 It also opens the door for modding.
 Enthusiasts will surely swap out the side panels, and of course, and hard drive is simple to replace.
 I’m sure fans will express themselves with outlandish custom panels and the biggest hard drives they can fit.

 This all adds up to a promising start for the PS5’s hardware.
-It’s true that most players will never turn a single screw, but the console’s design will be a boon for both PlayStation superfans and PC gamers interested in giving a console a shot.
+It’s true that most players will never turn a single screw, but the console’s design — not to mention the PS5’s price — will be a boon for both PlayStation superfans and PC gamers interested in giving a console a shot.